 7. Which five people would you invite to a dinner party, dead or alive?

-Andy Kirkpatrick (mountaineer, climber, comedian and author), Danny Trejo (actor and ex-Mexican gang member), Magnus Midtbø (pro climber), Satchel (guitarist and comedian) and Dave McLeod (academic, author and pro climber).
+Andy Kirkpatrick (mountaineer, climber, comedian and author), Danny Trejo (actor), Magnus Midtbø (pro climber), Satchel (guitarist and comedian) and Dave McLeod (academic, author and pro climber).

 8. What does a typical day at the College look like for you?